+The Youth Olympic Games (YOG) is a sporting event for young people aged from 15 to 18.
 In addition to the sporting events, high level competition athletes will also have the opportunity to participate in a Culture and Education programme focusing on the following themes: Olympism and Olympic values, skills development, well-being and healthy lifestyle, social responsibility and expression through digital media.

 The YOG DNA defines the spirit and identity of the Youth Olympic Games (YOG).
 It is also the official registered mark of the YOG, through which they are distinguished from the Olympic Games, while keeping the Olympic rings symbol.
 The YOG DNA highlights the freshness and the dynamism of youth.
 It is about giving the best of oneself, discovering new cultures, making new friendships, pushing one’s limits, expanding one’s horizons and enjoying oneself.
 Having YOG-DNA also means being aware of the power of sport to make the world a better place.
 For participating athletes, becoming young Olympians means being ambassadors of sport, of Olympic values and advocates of a healthy lifestyle.